-• The hospice provider will bill Medicare for your services.
+The hospice provider will bill Medicare for your services.
 Medicare will pay for hospice services related to your terminal prognosis.
 You pay nothing for these services.

-For services covered by Medicare Part A or Medicare Part B that are not related to your terminal prognosis (except for emergency care or urgently needed care):
+For services covered by Medicare Part A or Medicare Part B that are not related to your terminal prognosis:

-• The provider will bill Medicare for your services.
+The provider will bill Medicare for your services.
 Medicare will pay for the services covered by Medicare Part A or Medicare Part B. You pay nothing for these services.